telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/rangeseries.md

 ## Declaratively Defined Series

-You can use the definition from __Example 1__ to display a RangeSeries:
+You can use the definition from __Example 1__ to display a RangeSeries.

 #### __[XAML] Example 1: Declaring a RangeSeries in XAML__
 {{region radchartview-series-rangeseries_0}}